 Jealousy & Greed are held as the root cause of this Dharamyudh.
 Suyodhana (real name of Duryodhana) had the desire of inheriting the entire kingdom from his father Dhritarashtra.
 Had he agreed on sharing a part of the kingdom with Pandavas, his siblings, this war could have been avoided.
 But his greed and jealousy wiped out 3 quarters of the male population of that time.
 One must understand that jealousy and greed can only lead to misery.

-After the end of the war the Pandavas were grief stricken having killed their own kin.
+After the end of the war, the Pandavas were grief-stricken having killed their own kin.
 They committed the mistake of identifying themselves with the act of killing their family members.
-Contrarily, Lord Krishna was quite happy with the win because he knew whatever has been done, needed to be done for establishment of righteousness.
-He did not had any feeling of revenge, jealousy or greed driving him in the war rather it was just Dharma that powered him.
+Contrarily, Lord Krishna was quite happy with the win because he knew whatever has been done, needed to be done for the establishment of righteousness.
+He did not have any feeling of revenge, jealousy or greed driving him in the war rather it was just Dharma that powered him.

 Words are like an arrow which can’t be taken back once they are shot.
 They can be sharper than the best of the swords and possess the greatest of the powers.
 They can heal people or leave them in a heap of misery.
 During her Swayamwar, Draupadi taunted Karna about his status and caste.
-As if this wasn’t enough then she once insulted Suyodhana as well, when he lost his footing and fell in the pool while he was taking a tour of the new palace of the Pandavas namely Maya Bhavan.
+As if this wasn’t enough, she once insulted Suyodhana as well, when he lost his footing and fell in the pool while he was taking a tour of the new palace of the Pandavas namely Maya Bhavan.

 No one can be sure of what happened and what did not.
 Some historians rule out the possibility of such a war because of lack of any archaeological evidence of any such event.
-Even if this story was meant as the teachings for common folk to keep them away from the negativity of jealousy, greed, ego and revenge even then it serves the purpose quite right.
-It is being studied over ages and every time we go through this relic we come up with some new teaching it imparts (partly because of the ever-growing crime and unlawful activities in today’s world).
+Even if this story was meant as the teachings for common folk to keep them away from the negativity of jealousy, greed, ego, and revenge even then it serves the purpose quite right.
+It is being studied overages and every time we go through this relic we come up with some new teaching it imparts (partly because of the ever-growing crime and unlawful activities in today’s world).

-The magnitude and grandeur of Mahabharata’s philosophical depth can be summarized in one of its quote: – “What is found here, may be found elsewhere.
+The magnitude and grandeur of Mahabharata’s philosophical depth can be summarized in one of its quotes: – “What is found here, may be found elsewhere.
 What is not found here, will not be found elsewhere.”